SAVE 25% ON EVERYTHING!* Enter code: TTS25 at the basket.

 Step 4

 Open the box out flat.
 Use the protractor and ruler to mark four lines 7.5 cm long at 45° as shown.
-Cut slots roughly 2 mm wide along these lines.
+Use the scissors to cut slots roughly 2 mm wide along these lines.
 These will be used to mount the mirrors.

 How to make a Periscope - D&T Stem class kit